Skip to content

 One PCOS group were monitored and were given faecal microbiota transplants (FMT), another PCOS group had Lactobacillus transplantation.
 Both groups displayed a high amount of Lactobacillus and Clostridium similar to the healthy control groups, days after the treatments.
 The PCOS groups that had the FMT and the transplant treatment, had an improved estrous (reproductive) cycle after the treatments.
 They also found that the androgen and testosterone concentration in the treated rats decreased significantly compared to the control group.

-A number of studies have found that supplementing with probiotics could have positive effects on some of the issues associated with PCOS like insulin sensitivity, inflammation and LPS production; so, supplementing with probiotics could very well help with factors associated with PCOS.
+A number of studies have found that supplementing with probiotics could have positive effects on some of the issues associated with PCOS9 like insulin sensitivity, inflammation and LPS production; so, supplementing with probiotics could very well help with factors associated with PCOS.

 A randomised double blinded placebo study, assessed the effect of Lactobacillus acidophilus NCFM® on insulin sensitivity and systemic inflammation in male volunteers7.
 The study involved 43 male volunteers.
 They were split into two groups, each group including men diagnosed with type 2 diabetes and some with normal glucose tolerance.
 One group received Lactobacillus acidophilus NCFM® and the other group were given a placebo over a period of 4 weeks.
 Although there were no significant improvements in systemic inflammation in both groups, insulin sensitivity in the group that received the probiotic supplement improved.